andrews1022/web-development-course-list/README.md

 ### Firebase
 + **NOTE** There aren't really any courses on JUST Firebase specifically, it is usually paired with something else.
 Popular choices include **Angular**, **Vue**, **iOS**, & **Android**.

-### Azure Cloud DB & AWS
+### Azure & AWS
-*There are WAY too many course on these, and I am not familiar with them at all so I am not sure what to place here.
-You will have to search/research them on your own.*
++ There are *_WAY_* too many course on these, and I am not familiar with them at all so I am not sure what to place here.
+You will have to search/research them on your own.

 ### Redis
 + [Learn Redis from Scratch](https://www.udemy.com/course/learn-redis-from-scratch/) by Eduonix *(32 lectures / 3hrs)*